chaiyatornp/data-mining-assignment2/README.md

-# Assignment 2 COMP527 - University of Liverpool
+# Compaing Unsupervised Algorithms

-This is an assignment from COMP527, University of Liverpool.
-It is about implementing unsupervised algorithms compared with KMean, KMean++, Bisecting KMean, and KMean Synthetic algorithms, which were implemented from scratch, and computing silhouette values without using third-party packages.
+This project is one of the assignment of COMP527, University of Liverpool.
+It is about compaing unsupervised algorithms between KMean, KMean++, Bisecting KMean, and KMean Synthetic algorithms, which were implemented from scartch by compaing silhouette values without using any third party packages.

 ## Installation
 Use the package manager pip to install